 - 1. Show the performance (execution time) as a function of number of threads measured on the naive parallel algorithm, through a clear diagram. - 2.
-Explain the reason why some threads get more work than others - 3.
-Explain the load-balancing strategy you implemented and argue why it helps improving performance - 4.
-Show the performance of your load-balanced version and compare it to the naive parallel algorithm.
+Explain the reason why some threads get more work than others. - 3.
+Explain the load-balancing strategies you implemented and argue why it helps improving performance.
+You should have two different approaches that both are improvements to the naive algorithm.
+Hint: Consider using one static approach and one dynamic approach.
+What are the fundamental differences, and what approach best fits to describe the naive algorithm? - 4.
+Show the performance of your load-balanced versions and compare them to the naive parallel algorithm.
 Explain the reason of performance differences.